The Breakfast Club: Filming

 In 1999, Hughes said that his request to direct the film met with resistance and skepticism because he lacked filmmaking experience.
-Hughes ultimately convinced the film's investors that due to the modest $1 million budget and its single-location shoot he could greatly minimize their risk.
+He ultimately convinced the film's investors that due to the modest $1 million budget and its single-location shoot, he could greatly minimize their risk.
 Hughes originally thought that The Breakfast Club would be his directorial debut.
-Hughes opted for an insular, largely one-room set and wrote about high school students, who would be played by younger actors.
+He opted for an insular, largely one-room set and wrote about high school students, who would be played by younger actors.

 Principal photography began on March 28, 1984, and ended in May.
 Filming took place at Maine North High School in Des Plaines, Illinois, which had been closed in May 1981.
-The same setting was used for interior scenes of Hughes's 1986 film Ferris Bueller's Day Off, which featured exterior shots from nearby Glenbrook North High School.
-The library at Maine North High School, considered too small for the film, prompted the crew to build a virtually identical but larger set in the school's gymnasium.
+The same school was used for interior scenes of Hughes's 1986 film Ferris Bueller's Day Off, which also featured exterior shots from nearby Glenbrook North High School.
+The appearance of the library at Maine North High, considered too small for use in the film, prompted the crew to build a virtually identical but larger set in the school's gymnasium.
 The actors rehearsed for three weeks and then shot the film in sequence.
+Nelson tried other opinions for the ending scene until eventually landing the fist pump.
+The dance sequence was originally scripted with Claire dancing alone, but Ringwald felt embarrassed about performing solo and Hughes agreed to have the others join her.
 On the Ferris Bueller's Day Off DVD commentary (featured on the 2004 DVD version), Hughes revealed that he shot the two films concurrently to save time and money, and some outtakes of both films feature elements of the film crews working on the other film.
 The first print was 150 minutes in length.

-During a cast reunion in honor of the film's 25th anniversary, Ally Sheedy revealed that a Director's Cut existed but Hughes's widow did not disclose any details concerning its whereabouts.
+During a cast reunion in honor of the film's 25th anniversary, Ally Sheedy revealed that a director's cut existed; but Hughes's widow, who was also present, did not disclose any details concerning its whereabouts.
 In 2015, the first draft of the film's script was discovered in a Maine South High School cabinet as district employees were moving offices to a new building.

 Poster

 The film's poster, featuring the five characters huddled together, was photographed by Annie Leibovitz toward the end of shooting.
 The shot of five actors gazing at the camera influenced the way teen films were marketed from that point on.
-The poster refers to the five "types" of the story using slightly different terms than those used in the film, and in a different sequence, stating "They were five total strangers with nothing in common, meeting for the first time.
+The poster refers to the five "types" of the story, using slightly different terms than those used in the film (and in a different sequence), stating "They were five total strangers with nothing in common, meeting for the first time.
 A brain, a beauty, a jock, a rebel and a recluse".

-The Breakfast Club poster "family shot", notably including Bender's raised fist, was satirized in the poster for the comedy-horror film, The Texas Chainsaw Massacre 2.
-It also inspired the title page of chapter 29 of the manga series, Akane-banashi.
+The Breakfast Club poster "family shot", notably including Bender's raised fist, was satirized in the poster for the comedy-horror film The Texas Chainsaw Massacre 2.
+It also inspired the title page of chapter 29 of the manga series Akane-banashi.